kosbarmak/Beowulf/README.md

 # Beowulf Cluster

-Basic documentation for the Ubuntu-based Beowulf compute cluster based in the Computer Science Lab at Cal Poly.
+This is the basic documentation for the Ubuntu-based compute cluster based in the Computer Science Lab at California Polynechnic State University, San Luis Obispo, called Beowulf.
+It features a total of 16 PC's for a total of 240 CPU cores processing power all linked together in a private network.

 Constructed by Chris Amey and Alan Kusparmakov.